ElemeFE/element/examples/docs/en-US/upload.md

 ### Click to upload files

 :::demo Customize upload button type and text using `slot`.
-Set `limit` and `on-exceed` to limit the number of files and behavior when exceed.
+Set `limit` and `on-exceed` to limit the maximum number of uploads allowed and specify method when the limit is exceeded.
 ```html
 <el-upload
   class="upload-demo"